miketabb33/my-trading-card-worth/README.md

 #### Environment Requirements

 Environment variables are required for the project to run.
-Contact an admin to request access to the environment variables.
+Contact an admin to request access to the environment variables for the local environment.

 - `npm run dev` add environment variables to the shell running the program.
-- `docker-compose up` add environment variables to a `.env` file in the project.

 ## Tests